datreeio/action-datree/README.md

         with:
           file: 'someDirectory/someFile.yaml'
           options: '--output simple --schema-version 1.20.0'
-          token: 'myAccountToken'
 ```
 **file** (**required**) - a path to the file/s you wish to run your Datree test against.
 This can be a single file or a [Glob pattern](https://www.digitalocean.com/community/tools/glob) signifying a directory.
 **options** (**optional**) - the desired [Datree CLI arguments](https://hub.datree.io/cli-arguments) for the policy check.
 In the above example, two of these arguments(--output and --schema-version) are used.
-**token** (**optional**) - your Datree account token.
-See the "Examples" section of this readme for an example that uses a token set as a "secret" variable.
 <br/><br/>
 # Examples
 Here is an example workflow that uses this action to run a Datree policy check on all of the .yaml files under the current directory, on every push/pull request: